personal finance | march 6, 2025

 The cash cushion can be in a savings account or money market account or in other short-term investments such as short-term bond funds, short-term certificates of deposit, or tax-free short-term funds.
 The latter makes sense if you are in a higher tax bracket.
 Keep in mind that, unlike bank products, investments in mutual funds are not FDIC-insured and are subject to the loss of principal.

 This money can be used as an alternative to fund living expenses if there is an extended down market.
 You can draw from this account instead of having to sell investments at an inopportune time and locking in a loss.
-Consider these two bear markets—the technology bubble crash in 2002 and the global financial crisis in 2009 that lasted 2½ and 1½ years, respectively.
-Both recovery periods took almost five years.
+For example, remember that the global financial crisis in 2009 lasted about one-and-a-half years and took four years to recover.

-While a five-year recovery may seem alarming, keep in mind that many retirees do not have all their investments in the stock market.
+While a four-year recovery may seem alarming, keep in mind that many retirees do not have all their investments in the stock market.
 At retirement, we suggest taking a more balanced approach in your portfolio allocation, with 45% to 65% in stocks.
-A hypothetical portfolio that was composed of 60% stocks and 40% bonds during the last two bear markets recovered within two years.* Of course, past performance is not a reliable indicator of future performance.
+A hypothetical portfolio that was composed of 60% stocks and 40% bonds during the global financial crisis bear market recovered within two years.1 Of course, past performance is not a reliable indicator of future performance.

 Given this backdrop, it may be reasonable that a contingent cash account, or “cushion,” should cover one to two years of living expenses in addition to accounts used for regular spending.